iotaledger/wasp/packages/vm/vmcontext/workflow.md

   * attached assets just reference the on-ledger account of the sender.
 In the SC sandbox it is known as `incoming`
   * total balances available for the SC **and for the gas** in the off-ledger request = `on-chain balance`

-Option: `sender's assets` metadata may be not any assets but just balance of the tokens used to pay for gas (usually iotas)
+Option: `sender's assets` metadata instead of being `any assets` may just be balance of the tokens used to pay for gas (usually iotas)

 ## Workflow per `RequestData` type